911 tracking/mapping system to spread to all Wise County schools - NewsBreak

 77 TN Promise Mentors needed in Washington County by October 21

 With less than two weeks remaining until the October 21 tnAchieves mentor application deadline, Washington County still needs 77 mentors to meet local student demand.
-More than 3,300 volunteer mentors are still needed statewide.
-“Seven thousand fewer students have entered the college pipeline in Tennessee since 2021,” said Tyler Ford,...
+Additionally, more than 3,300 volunteer mentors are still needed statewide.
+“Seven thousand fewer students have entered the college pipeline in Tennessee since 2021,” said tnAchieves...

 Father and son shot in Dickenson County during fight, sheriff says